colejarczyk/doc/api/points_transfers.rst

 Add points to customer's account (seller)
 -----------------------------------------

-To add points to a customer's account as seller you need to call the ``/api/pos/points/transfer/add`` endpoint with the ``POST`` method.
+To add points to a customer's account as a seller, you need to call the ``/api/pos/points/transfer/add`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^